soundpress/RulesOfNYC/docs/c14/index.rst

 Comptroller.
 "Comptroller" shall mean the comptroller of the city of New York or his or her designee.

 Comptroller Schedule.
-"Comptroller Schedule" shall mean the annual Labor Law Section 230 Prevailing Wage Schedules for Building Service Employees that are in effect at the time the relevant Building Service Employee performs the work and that are published at www.comptroller.nyc.gov/prevailingwage.
+"Comptroller Schedule" shall mean the annual Building Service Employee Prevailing Wage Schedule published by the Comptroller that is in effect at the time the relevant Building Service Employee performs the work and that is published at www.comptroller.nyc.gov/wages.

 Construction Benefits.
 "Construction Benefits" shall mean Benefits for the period before issuance of either a permanent certificate of occupancy for the entire building or a temporary certificate of occupancy for all of the residential areas contained therein.